oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

    ```
     * Now try doing `python --version` on your command-line, and you should see version `2.7` printed.

-2. Ensure that you have [Python 3.7](https://www.python.org/downloads/release/python-3711/) installed (Note: you can check this by running `python --version`).
+2. Ensure that you have [Python 3.7](https://www.python.org/downloads/release/python-3711/) installed (Note: you can check this by running `python3 --version`).
 If Python 3.7 is not installed, download and run the latest Python 3.7 installer from https://www.python.org/downloads/mac-osx/.

 3. Download [git](http://git-scm.com/download/mac), then run the package and follow instructions.
 This allows you to store the source in version control.